nosovk/flowershow/content/NA/Sales/betting-affiliate/itailian-betting-affiliate-product.md

 Add option to subscribe on high coefficients (to clarify)

 ## Additional requirements
-- Site should support i18n, like it and en languages.
+- Site should support i18n, like it, pt and en languages.
 - site should be loading fast
 - there should be an admin panel to control which betting providers we show
 ## Next steps